Rajeev Misra

 Jabor Yousuf Jassim Al Thani (Qatari businessman, United Group for Projects, Doha) sent Epstein a SoftBank news link on Oct 14, 2016 about MBS/Saudi sovereign wealth fund's $100B SoftBank investment.
 Epstein replied: 'im aware, but its too much money. returns are generated on small amounts. otherwise its merely portfolio mgmt.'
 Landon Thomas Jr. (NYT) independently sent the same SoftBank/MBS story to Epstein on Jan 3, 2017.
 Epstein introduced Jabor to Steve Bannon on Nov 11, 2018: 'Steve jabor - jabor - steve.'
 This triangulates Epstein's SoftBank intelligence network: Gulf source (Jabor/Qatar), media source (Thomas/NYT), political source (Bannon), legal sources (Karp/Weingarten).

-India SEBI/ED 2017 SoftBank kickback complaint = COMPREHENSIVE NULL REGULATORY OUTCOME (no SEBI adjudication, no ED FIR, no CBI charge ever) but operationally significant: filed via TWO TRACKS — Geneva (Giannakopoulos via CH Communication SA, Charles Ergen/Dish JV repurposed) + India (two unnamed Indian businessmen courting Vision Fund LP slots, WSJ withheld their identities).
-WSJ Feb 27 2020 byline is Hope/STRASBURG (not Hope/Copeland as previously cited).
-Operational chain: Misra → ~$500K to Benedetti SAE Capital → Boies Schiller Flexner + Mintz & Gold LLP NY → Giannakopoulos as nominal 'shareholder' → multi-jurisdiction filings
+The 2017 India SEBI/ED SoftBank kickback complaint produced no regulatory outcome (no SEBI adjudication, no ED FIR, no CBI charge), but it is operationally significant: it was filed via two tracks — Geneva (Giannakopoulos via CH Communication SA, a repurposed Charles Ergen/Dish JV) and India (two unnamed Indian businessmen courting Vision Fund LP slots, whose identities the WSJ withheld).
+The WSJ Feb 27 2020 byline is Hope/Strasburg, not Hope/Copeland as previously cited.
+The chain ran Misra → roughly $500K to Benedetti's SAE Capital → Boies Schiller Flexner and Mintz & Gold LLP NY → Giannakopoulos as nominal 'shareholder' → multi-jurisdiction filings.

 The FII (Future Investment Initiative) 2018 speaker list in Riyadh was forwarded to Epstein by Aziza Alahmadi on Aug 12, 2018.
 This list includes both Rajeev Misra (CEO, SB Investment Advisers, UK) and Michael Klein (Managing Partner, M Klein and Company) — both figures central to the SoftBank operation.
 Klein received $6M in fees from Misra and introduced Benedetti to deals.
 Other notable speakers on the same list: Jamie Dimon (JPMorgan), Larry Fink (BlackRock), Stephen Schwarzman (Blackstone), Christian Sewing (Deutsche Bank CEO), Arianna Huffington, Simon Segars (ARM), Marcelo Claure (SoftBank), and Lynn Forester de Rothschild.